aelfakih/Manage-Chia-Farm/README.md

 # 2. Configuration

 Before being able to start using the utility, we need to configure it by editing the config.yaml.
+Copy the default config.yaml

+`cd Manage-Chia-Farm`

+`copy config.yaml.default config.yaml`

-Open the the utility configuraiton file and and enter the path to chia's config.yaml into the chia_config_file variable. (the next command is something that you might use.
+Open the configuration file and enter the path to chia's config.yaml into the chia_config_file variable. (the next command is something that you might use.
 You can use your favorite editor)